-Accelerometers are deceptively simple-looking devices but are complex electromechanical systems.
-But there are numerous mechanical, environmental, electronic, and application-related factors to consider when using accelerometers.
+Accelerometers are deceptively simple-looking devices but complex electromechanical systems.
+However, numerous mechanical, environmental, electronic, and application-related factors must be considered when using accelerometers.

 This FAQ reviews several of the subtleties that need to be considered when using accelerometers as vibration sensors and closes with a look at the ISO/IEC/IEEE 21451-4:2010 standard for Transducer Electronic Data Sheet (TEDS) formats and how it can be used when deploying accelerometers.